Your Complete Guide To London’s Best Musicals | 13 Shows Worth Every Penny

 Tina: The Tina Turner Musical | Aldwych Theatre

 When it comes to biographical pop medley musicals, this one’s simply the best.
 Obviously the songs make for a firecracker of a soundtrack, but they’re combined in a way that makes a surprisingly coherent storyline (unlike many other jukebox musicals).
-Tina herself has called it an important way to share her story – not just the success, but the journey it took to get there.
+The late Tina herself called it an important way to share her story – not just the success, but the journey it took to get there.

 Dinner before: The Big Easy serves classic American dishes, so we hope Tina would approve